zemadi/alchemy-news-network/README.md

-## By Zhila Emadi, candidate for Application Developer position, AlchemyAPI.
 **Project prompt:**

 We’re looking for a dashboard to help us understand our online community.
 Use the Twitter and StackOverflow APIs in combination with our services to give us a picture of how people are talking about AlchemyAPI.
 Build an intuitive, simple webpage that uses NLP to provide insights rather than simply aggregating data.